The Guide to Working with a Financial Advisor

 My name is Will Hicks.
 I started my career in finance over three decades ago on Wall Street, in 1986, where I went on to be voted an “All-Star Analyst” by the Wall Street Journal.* Since 2003, I’ve been living in the Seattle area, which is where I founded Sapling Wealth Management, an independent, boutique investment firm specializing in financial advisory services.
 I’ve been in a wide range of sectors in the industry, and I have a thorough understanding of the hopes and fears that people associate with financial advisors.

-- What is the difference between a financial adviser and an investment adviser?
+- What is the difference between a financial advisor and an investment advisor?

-- What’s the difference between an investment adviser and a financial planner?
+- What’s the difference between an investment advisor and a financial planner?

-- How much does a financial adviser cost?
+- How much does a financial advisor cost?

-- What questions should you ask a financial adviser?
+- What questions should you ask a financial advisor?

 - What questions should you ask yourself?

-- What is working with a financial adviser like?
+- What is working with a financial advisor like?

-- How can I get started with a financial adviser in Seattle?
+- How can I get started with a financial advisor in Seattle?

-As you consider how to intelligently manage your money and whether a financial adviser may be helpful toward your goals, I hope you find this information useful.
+As you consider how to intelligently manage your money and whether a financial advisor may be helpful toward your goals, I hope you find this information useful.

 Ready to get started?
 Let’s dive in.